yolk/valvat/README.md

     gem 'valvat'

-To use less memory (~0.5 mb vs. ~3.5 mb) and load only the local verification functionality – and not the remote lookup with VIES – add it like this instead:
+To use less memory (~0.5 mb vs. ~3.5 mb) and load only the local verification functionality – and not the remote lookup with VIES or HMRC – add it like this instead:

     gem 'valvat', require: 'valvat/local'